boynux/boynux.github.com/_posts/2015-05-03-why-you-cant-do-kanban.md

 Why I chose "Why you can't do 'Kanban'" as a title?
 There is a very interesting reasoning behind it.
 Let me explain a little bit more.

+He is definitely a great coach.
 What I learned from Marcus is that Kanban is not a process or methodology, at least not like what Scrum or others are.
 It's just a tool and a power full one.
 We can apply Kanban to an existing process in our organization and that helps us to visualize process and find bottle necks and problems in that.

 That's why you can't 'Do Kanban' but you can 'Use Kanban'.